wso2/docs-ei/en/ballerina-integrator/docs/deploy/deploy-on-docker.md

 You can run the service that you developed in the Quick Start Guide as a Docker container.
 The Ballerina language includes a [Ballerina_Docker_Extension](https://github.com/ballerinax/docker) that offers native support to run Ballerina programs on containers.

-To run a service as a Docker container, add the corresponding Docker annotations to your service code.
+To run your service as a Docker container, add the corresponding Docker annotations to your service code.
 To add Docker support, add the following code to the .bal file of the service you created above.

 ```ballerina
 import ballerina/docker;